sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-multiuser/sdk-android-wizard-app-multiuser.md

 [OPTION BEGIN [Jetpack Compose-based UI]]

 1. For an offline application, you have to enable the **Allow Upload of Pending Changes from Previous User** option on the server side first.
 Go to the **SAP Mobile Services cockpit** and select your application from the application list.
-Click **Mobile Settings Exchange** in the assigned features list:
+Click **Client Settings** in the general settings list:

     ![Cockpit app screen](cockpit-app.png)